 The Construction Fund was established for purposes of holding bond proceeds and investment earnings, which were used to pay the costs of constructing the Southern Connector.
-As of December 31, 2008 and 2007, there were no funds and \$28 on deposit in the Construction Fund, respectively.
+As of December 31, 2009 and 2008, there were no funds on deposit in the Construction Fund.